yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 Avoid using WEP keys with 00 at the end, otherwise the driver won't be able to detect the key length correctly.

+Enter the WEP key in hex format (allowed hex chars are 0-9a-f).
+A 128-Bit WEP key must be 26 hex digits long.

-Setting up WPA will override any WEP settings
+Setting up WPA will override any WEP settings.

 == WPA encryption ==